BCSD Building Projects

 The state allocated roughly $3.6 million to the Baldwinsville Central School District.
 The first phase of the plan was upgrading the district’s network infrastructure, which the state approved and the district has completed.

 For the second phase of the plan, the district would like to spend $2.1 million of Smart Schools money for safety and security upgrades.
-At its January 28, 2019 meeting, the Board of Education approved the district’s plan for the second phase, which you can find HERE.
+The District's Amended Phase II Plan can be found HERE.

 2016 Building Project